 Cat6 cabling standards typically utilize 23-AWG conductor.
 That = .0226 inches in diameter per wire.
 So what?
 In terms of area, that = .2582 mm².
 Multiply that by your 48 cables.
 That quickly adds up to a healthy bundle of goodness.

-So we know that the larger the gauge, the smaller the wire, but the relationship is logarithmic not linear.
-For example, a 40 AWG solid wire has a circular mil area, as specified by the National Bureau of Standards of 9.61; a 30 AWG wire has a circular mil area of 100.5, a 20 AWG wire comes in at 1020, and a 10 AWG at 10380.
+The smaller the gauge, the bigger the conductor, but the relationship is logarithmic not linear.
+For example, a 40-AWG solid wire has a circular mil area, as specified by the National Bureau of Standards, of 9.61, a 30-AWG wire has a circular mil area of 100.5, a 20-AWG wire comes in at 1020, and a 10-AWG at 10380.

-The typical 23AWG CAT6 occupies .2582 mm², compared to the significantly smaller .0810mm².
-When you compare the two sizes, you quickly realize having all those wires bundled together in your network rack would be much easier to manage with the latter.
+The typical 23-AWG Cat6 occupies .2582 mm², while the 28-AWG Mini Cat6 is significantly smaller at just .0810mm².
+When you compare the two sizes, you quickly realize having all those wires bundled together in your rack/cabinet would be much easier to manage with the latter.

 The answer is simple - reducing the size of your CAT6 cables means simpler maintenance, which saves time and money.

-So, how do you get your hands on thinner, sleeker, and more attractive CAT6 cables?
-Contact CABLExpress today!
-And remember, it is the size of the WIRE, not the size of the wire with its insulation, that is measured in AWG.
+So how do you get your hands on thinner, sleeker, and more attractive Cat6 cables?
+Contact CABLExpress today.
+And remember, it is the size of the conductor, not the size of the cable with its insulation, that is measured in AWG.